daipayan-bhowal/SNRParser/README.md

 ## SNR Parser is a Dynamic Programming(DP)-based parser which is stackless and non-recursive in nature that is designed for parsing C Programming Language

-## Disadvantages of current parsers
+## Disadvantages of Legacy parsers

 1. **Limited Grammar Support**:
    - These parsers struggle with left-recursive, ambiguous, or highly complex grammars without significant transformations or enhancements.